nccoos/hfr_reprocessing/README.md

 #### Disable RadialResponse output with RadialMetric (RM) processing

-With RadialMetric processing you still get the RM ouptut that are 3-4 Mb each.
+With RadialMetric processing you still get the RM output that are 3-4 Mb each.
 /Data/RadialMetric/IdealPatthern/RDLv_HATY_YYYY_MM_DD_HHMM.ruv

 However, there is a (new) additional output file with RM called the RadialResponse File.
-These are huge at 30-50 Mb each /Data/RadialResponses/IdealPattern/ASRP_HATY_YYYY_MM_DD_HHMM.rsp
+These are huge at 30-50 Mb each.
+/Data/RadialResponses/IdealPattern/ASRP_HATY_YYYY_MM_DD_HHMM.rsp

 Disable generating this ouput by editing AnalyzeSpectra script in /Codar/SeaSonde/Apps/RadialTools/SpectraProcessing/